Plantar Fasciitis: Causes, Symptoms and Treatment

 WHAT IS PLANTAR FASCIITIS?

-Because the plantar fascia is used for everyday movements, it is vulnerable to overuse.
+Because the plantar fascia is used for everyday movements, it is vulnerable to overuse and strain.
 Wear and tear and improper foot care can lead to a painful overuse injury called plantar fasciitis.
 This condition is often described as a stabbing or burning sensation in the heel or bottom of your foot.

 WHAT CAUSES PLANTAR FASCIITIS?